gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-06-01-pitching-a-game-based-on-the-ciclope-2016-opening-film.md

 ---

-A litte over a year ago I wrote a screenplay/pitch for a video game based on an animated short film created by [THE LINE Animation Studio](https://www.thelineanimation.com): the opening film from the CICLOPE Festival in 2016.
+A little over a year ago I wrote a screenplay/pitch for a video game based on an animated short film created by [THE LINE Animation Studio](https://www.thelineanimation.com): the opening film from the CICLOPE Festival in 2016.

 I'd like to make this game but I need support to do so.
 Until then I figured I'd post it here for all to read.